nibynic/ember-form-builder/README.md

 ### Overriding templates

-You'll probably want to customize the markup Ember Simple Form generates.
+You'll probably want to customize the markup Ember Form Builder generates.
 For that, you can override the default templates.

-Start by copying all or some of the [default templates](https://github.com/nibynic/ember-simple-form/tree/master/app/templates/components) to your app.
+Start by copying all or some of the [default templates](https://github.com/nibynic/ember-form-builder/tree/master/app/templates/components) to your app.
 Then modify whatever you want.

 ## Legal ##